PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-02-11-comboboxes.md

 # ComboBox\<Object\>

 So what if you don't want to have your `ComboBox` return a primitive like `int`, or a `String`?
-How do you do that?
+How do you do that?  `ComboBox` is a generic class, so to use one you'll need to specify the type of data values that it will return, and will be held in `items`.

-First off, you need to remember that the items that populate the list in a `ComboBox` are part of your Presentation Model, so they should be designed with the intent that they are going to be used to support your view.
-So the idea that you're just going to rip some customer records out of a database and dump them into a `ComboBox` as the choices is probably a bad design decision.
+First off, though, you need to remember that the items that populate the list in a `ComboBox` should be part of your Presentation Model, and they should be designed with the intent that they are going to be used to support your view.
+This means that the idea that you're just going to rip some customer records out of a database and dump them into a `ComboBox` as the choices is probably a bad design decision.

 That being said, there are times when you might have a more complex object used to populate your `ComboBox`.
 It's generally considered bad form to rely on `toString()` to create the display for your `ComboBox`, so you'll need to customize it in some way to make it work properly.
+This means that you're going to have to treat the popup as a `ListView` (which it is) and customize the cells.

 In this example, we're going to look at using an object with two fields.
-This will be a "Customer" record with an account number and a name.
-We'll need the account number to look the customer up in the business logic, but the users need the name to select which customer from the `ComboBox`...
+One of the easiest ways to do that is to use an `Enum` class, so that's what we'll do.

 # Linking ComboBoxes